AKPWebDesign/react-electron-typescript-firebase-boilerplate/README.md

 ## Script Overview

-For the most part, you'll want to run scripts from within the `react` folder, unless you change things significantly.
-I'll be documenting the scripts using `yarn`, but you can also run them with `npm` if you wish.
-Available scripts:
+There are helpful aliases for all npm scripts located at the top level of the project, for ease of access.
+Each script alias just calls the proper script from one of the other folders.
+Feel free to look at the `package.json` files in each folder to see how this has been configured.

+#### General
 `yarn start`: Starts the React packager with Webpack hot reload enabled for development.
 `yarn start:electron`: Same as above, additionally opening the Electron wrapper in development mode.
 `yarn start:prebuilt`: Builds the app for deployment and begins serving it on localhost:3000 statically.
 `yarn start:prebuilt:electron`: Same as above, additionally opening the Electron wrapper in development mode.
-`yarn build`: Builds the app for deployment.
+`yarn lint`: Lints each subproject.
+`yarn build`: Compiles all TypeScript in each subproject.
-`yarn test`: Runs tests on the app.
+`yarn test`: Runs tests on the React portion of the app.
-`yarn serve`: Serves the build folder on localhost:3000.
+`yarn serve`: Serves the React build folder on localhost:3000.

+#### Electron-specific
-`yarn electron`: Starts the Electron wrapper in production mode.
+`yarn electron:start`: Starts the Electron wrapper in production mode.
-`yarn electron:dev`: Starts the Electron wrapper in development mode.
+`yarn electron:start:dev`: Starts the Electron wrapper in development mode.
+`yarn electron:package`: Packages the Electron wrapper.
+`yarn electron:make`: Builds the Electron wrapper into a final executible/installer.
+`yarn electron:lint`: Lints the Electron wrapper.

+#### Functions-specific
+`yarn functions:lint`: Lints the Firebase Cloud Functions.
+`yarn functions:build`: Compiles the Firebase Cloud Functions TypeScript.
+`yarn functions:serve`: Serves the Firebase Cloud Functions locally.
+`yarn functions:shell`: Runs the Firebase Cloud Functions shell.
+`yarn functions:start`: Alias for `yarn functions:shell`.
+`yarn functions:logs`: View the Firebase Cloud Functions logs in your console.

+#### Deployment
 `yarn deploy`: Deploys the app and functions to Firebase.
 `yarn deploy:web`: Deploys only the React app to Firebase.
 `yarn deploy:functions`: Deploys only the functions to Firebase.
+`yarn deploy:electron`: Deploys the Electron app to GitHub Releases.